 #1.
 Accept the pain and mourn the loss

 Rejection means losing something or someone that you had or hoped to have.
-When we are rejected, we often feel ashamed or embarrassed and want to put it behind us.
+We often feel ashamed or embarrassed when rejected and want to put it behind us.
 To cope, we may suppress our feelings, deny that we are in pain, or engage in behaviors such as excessive drinking or eating.

 #3.
 Increase your resiliency